-My own brief experience working at the front desk at an all-volunteer community medical clinic taught me an important lesson.
+My own brief experience working at an all-volunteer community medical clinic taught me an important lesson.
 I had previously thought that either a person possessed empathy toward others or not.
 It turns out that anyone can be taught to empathize with the patient.

 Almost anyone can be trained to at least follow rules and guidelines that are intended to help the practitioner to do the right thing by the patient, even under difficult or novel circumstances.

 Training in the ethics of medicine and healthcare must begin on the first day and must be constantly reinforced throughout all training sessions and clinical work.

 The state boards of medicine are at best reactive.
 If they respond at all, it's after the damage has already been done.
 We, the public, are left to put the broken pieces back together.